botpress/botpress/docs/guide/docs/infrastructure/heroku.md

 ## Preparing the Docker image

-To create a new bot from scratch, create a file named `Dockerfile` in any directory (Make sure your Dockerfile is really called Dockerfile, not “Dockerfile.txt”).
+To create a new chatbot from scratch, create a file named `Dockerfile` in any directory (Make sure your Dockerfile is really called Dockerfile, not “Dockerfile.txt”).
 Write this snippet in the file (and replace \$VERSION with the latest one in [hub.docker.com](https://hub.docker.com/r/botpress/server/tags/))

 ```docker
 FROM botpress/server:$VERSION